A microchip can mean the difference between a lost pet and a found one.

 It's sad but true: 1 in 3 pets goes missing during its lifetime and getting lost is a pet's #1 cause of death.
 Without ID, 90% of pets don't return home.

 Most owners don't understand how easy it is to lose a pet.
 Digging under fences, running through an electric fence, fleeing from fear during fireworks or a thunderstorm, or accidentally being let out of the house through an open door are common ways that pets can become lost.
 Fortunately, microchipping offers an easy way to permanently ID dogs and cats and give them a chance to be reunited with their family in the event they are lost.
-As a pet sitter, you have a wonderful opportunity to help educate your clients about the benefits of microchipping.

 How microchips work: